 Buying a new snow blower for most of us is a major investment.
 We want the snow blower to do the best job for us and we want it to last.
 We know that a snow blower is going to need maintenance and repair over its life because it is a mechanical device and we don’t always know what’s hidden in that wonderful blanket of snow.
 So just like a car so we really want a brand we can trust and a repair/parts network that can supply the needed parts for years to come.

 This article is going to take a quick, impartial look at the major brands of gas-powered snow blowers to help you narrow down the best snow blower for you.
-I will list the brands alphabetically.
+I will list the brands by popularity.

 Ariens has four separate lines of snow blowers that range from one of the least expensive to the heaviest duty on the market.

-Residential – Compact – If you live in the Midwest and don’t need power steering this is a good choice.
-The Compact will handle 2-10 inches well and is very competitive with the other residential snow blowers on the market in features, quality and price.
+Residential – Classic, Compact – If you live in the Midwest and don’t need power steering this is a good choice.
+Both the Classic and Compact Models will handle 2-14 inches and deeper snows well.
+They are very competitive with the other residential snow blowers on the market in features, quality and price.

 Heavy Duty – Deluxe, Platinum, SHO – This is the Ariens line that is advertised as the snow blower you can put in your will.
 The line has three steps.
-Deluxe – a great basic heavy-duty snow blower with power steering and four way chute controls.
-Platinum – All the features you can get on a snow blower including hand warmers.
-SHO – These snow blowers are the best if you get a lot of snow.
-High output, high horsepower, heavy-duty.
+Deluxe – a great basic heavy-duty snow blower with power steering and won’t plug on heavy, wet snow.
+Platinum – All the features you can get on a snow blower including hand warmers plus more power for areas that get more snow.
+SHO – These snow blowers are the best choice if you get a lot of snow.
+High output, high horsepower, heavy-duty and the longest throwing distances in the industry.

-Tracked – Ariens offers tracked snow blowers in the Compact, Deluxe, and Pro lines.
+Tracked – Ariens offers tracked snow blowers in the Deluxe, and Pro lines.
 Track drive snow blowers work really well for rough terrain.
+The new Rapid-Trak Pro versions are fast!

 Power Brush: Walk-behind powered brushes are a great choice for sidewalks and other areas that need to be cleaned completely of snow.
 Walk-behind power brushes can also be used for other tasks like fall clean-up and dethatching lawns.
 Ariens has 3 different commercial models.